sherjilozair/jet/README.md

 # cudnn

-[WIP] Crystal bindings for NVIDIA CuDNN.
+[WIP] Tensor library for Crystal powered by CUDA and CuDNN

 ## Installation